-By default, all Active Directory users are assigned the same virtual directories and permissions.
-Furthermore, you can configure the authentication requirement of the group to allow and require (or NOT allow/require) Two Factor Authentication for all users in a particular group.
+By default, all Active Directory users share the same virtual directories and permissions.
+However, you can configure the authentication requirements of a group to either allow or require Two Factor Authentication for all users within that group.

-However, if you wish to require Two Factor Authentication for an individual Active Directory user, then you can do so through the AD Users page by clicking on User & Group Custom Mappings.
-You can select individual AD user accounts and map them to a Cerberus group account which has the "Require 2 Factor" option enabled.
+If you specifically want to mandate Two Factor Authentication for an individual Active Directory user, follow these steps on the AD Users page by navigating to User & Group Custom Mappings.
+Select individual AD user accounts and map them to a Cerberus group account with the "Require 2 Factor" option enabled.

-Enabling the "Require Two Factor Authentication" option for a Cerberus Group
+Enabling "Require Two Factor Authentication" for a Cerberus Group:

-2. Select the group that you wish to configure from the Cerberus Group list.
+Choose the group you want to configure from the Cerberus Group list.

-5. Press the Update button to save the new 2FA settings.
+Press the Update button to save the new Two Factor Authentication settings.